CamilaSCodes/school_management_SQL/README.md

 In today's dynamic educational landscape, efficient management of student data, course offerings, and faculty resources is crucial for academic institutions to thrive.
 However, manual record-keeping and disparate data sources often lead to inefficiencies, hindering administrative processes and decision-making.

-The School Management SQL project addresses these challenges by providing a robust database schema and a suite of SQL scripts tailored for educational institutions.
+The School Database Management project addresses these challenges by providing a robust database schema and a suite of SQL scripts tailored for educational institutions.
 By implementing this solution, institutions can streamline their administrative workflows, improve data accuracy, and gain actionable insights for strategic planning.

 ## Schema